theteam33333/enviro-dashboard/README.md

 #  Introduction
 This webpage provides information about the effects of climate change in the world.
 The user will enter the name of their city in the search field.
-After clicking the submit button, the user will be presented with relevant climate information in the form of news clips and widget.
+After clicking the submit button, the user will be presented with relevant climate information in the form of pollution widget.
 The user can also interact with a simple quiz with randomly generated questions about climate change, to test their current knowledge of the subject.
 The user can take the quiz as many times as possible.
+The news articles related to climate change from the Guardian are populated upon loading of page.

 # User_Story
-AS an concerned environmentalist,
+AS a concerned environmentalist,
-I WANT to visit a page for information regarding climate change SO I CAN learn more about a variety of important topics related to such
+I WANT to visit a page for information regarding climate change SO I CAN learn more about a variety of important topics related to such.

 # Acceptance_Criteria
 GIVEN a webpage featuring climate change information with form inputs and a quiz